WenhanGuo/contact-binaries/phoebe_flow.md

 fillout_factor  fillout_factor of the envelope
 logg        stellar surface gravity at requiv spot params
     colat       latitude of spot, 0 is defined as the North (spin) Pole long        longitude of spot, 0 is defined as pointing towards the other star radius      angular radius of spot
     relteff     ratio of temperature of the spot to the local intrinsic value enabled     if spot is enabled [True/False] eclipse_method  method of eclipse calculation ['native'/'visible_partial']
     native: computes what percentage (by area) of each triangle is visible
     visible_partial: assigns visibility = 0.5 to partially visible triangles
+pblum_mode  mode to handle passband luminosity
+    component-coupled   provide pblum for one star (by default L1), compute pblum for the other decoupled           provide pblums for each star independently absolute            obtain unscaled pblums, in passband watts, computed from atmosphere tables dataset-scaled      calculate pblum for each star from abs flux, scale to dataset dataset-coupled     all datasets scaled with the same scaling factor

 ## ------------------------------------- 1.
 System Effects --------------------------------------
 Systemic Velocity [vgamma] [ltte] [t0]